vinoski/erlsha2/README.md

 implementation instead, but note that it's much slower than the C code.

+If you run into any build trouble, first make sure the version of `rebar` you're using is reasonably up to date.

 ### Erlang Version

 The **erlsha2** app requires Erlang R14B or later.